 15.3: Junction/Fork, turn left onto access road.

 17.5: After a cattle grate, the road starts down west side of range.
 Park before the road drops.
 A space to the east of the road makes a good place.

 Note: See rmjwinters summit log comment as he found the above mileage off by a tenth or two in places.
 Odometers may vary just a bit due to differences in tire sizes so be aware that the above mileage might vary for your vehicle.
 However, you shouldn't have a problem as he certifies.

-In the book, Hiking Utah's Summits, the same hike is mentioned from the picnic area but I'll add just a bit more information.
-The picnic area is called the Pistol Rock Picnic area.
-Its mentioned that the TH is 0.2 miles beyond the picnic area and that a spur going rightis what you are after when the main road goes to the left.
+, the same hike is mentioned from the picnic area but I'll add just a bit more information.
+Neither book lists doing the hike from the cattle grate.
+Both mention the picnic area (the Pistol Rock Picnic area).
+Its mentioned that the TH is 0.2 miles beyond the picnic area and that a spur going right is what you are after when the main road goes to the left.
 This spur is the Bear Canyon/Pine Creek trailhead.
 Rather than divulge the authors hike information, I will refer you once again to the book, and again I have a link to the book down below.

 Richfield Ranger Station

 115 E. 900 North,